Open Water Information

 The water temperature usually fluctuates between 50 in the winter to 62 in the summer.
 The coldest month is February, and the warmest is September.

-Here is the approximate break-down by month:
+Here is the approximate break-down by month (in Fahrenheit):

 March - 51 to 53